-The Contact Log allows you to quickly record your interaction with a client, providing prompts to ask about key fundamentals to assess how your clients are coping.
+You can use the Contact Log with family or clients to quickly record your interaction with an individual, providing prompts to ask about key fundamentals to assess how they are coping.
 Some answers will trigger automatic Tasks and others will present in-context advice.

 Start with the basics

 Record who you have spoken with even if you didn’t interact with your client directly – perhaps a relative or carer.

 Tip: The Contact Log is Customised

 It will have a different set of questions for each client as they are customised to show only those questions that are relevant to their needs based on previous answers.

 How are they coping?

 “How are you today?” is a common greeting.
 It becomes so much more valuable when you ask a few more specific questions and record the answers to track progress and sharing the information with other trusted people in your group who are looking after an individual.
 You chose which questions to ask and when.